Dobiasd/FunctionalPlus/README.md

 [17 => 52 => 26 => 13 => 40 => 20 => 10 => 5 => 16 => 8 => 4 => 2 => 1]
 ```

-The functions shown not only work with default STL containers like `std::vector`, `std::list`, `std::deque`, `std::string` etc., but also with custom containers providing a similar interface.
+The functions shown not only work with default STL containers like `std::vector`, `std::list`, `std::deque`, `std::string` etc. but also with custom containers providing a similar interface.

 Type deduction and useful error messages